gabrielajasnosz/QuizServer/readme.md

   *Gets question from a csv file based on passed id and returns it.*

  * PUT /quiz/calculate
-   *Gets answerDto and checks answerDto corectness.*
+   *Gets answerDto and checks answer corectness.*
  * POST /quiz/report
  *Makes pdf which contains quiz results.*